Overview

 5. Execute the automation

-To view all automations and execute them, in the navigation pane click Automation.
+To view all automations and execute them, in the navigation pane click Back to all Automations.

 An automation can be in the following statuses: